vintasoftware/entity-embed/docs/guide/nn_architecture.rst

 Entity Embedding
 ----------------

-With the Field Embeddings from all entity fields, this step takes a **learned weighted average** of the Field Embeddings to output a single embedding that represents the whole entity.
+With the Field Embeddings from all record fields, this step takes a **learned weighted average** of the Field Embeddings to output a single embedding that represents the whole record.

 Check ``EntityAvgPoolNet`` in ``entity_embed/models.py``.

 Contrastive Training
 --------------------

-With the Entity Embeddings, a contrastive loss is used to approximate in the N dimensional space embeddings of entities that belong to the same true cluster.
+With the Entity Embeddings, a contrastive loss is used to approximate in the N dimensional space embeddings of records that belong to the same true cluster.

 By default `SupConLoss from pytorch-metric-learning <https://kevinmusgrave.github.io/pytorch-metric-learning/losses/>`_ is used.